SooYou/plugged/docs/reference/private.rst

       * :dt:`undefined`

-_wsaprocessor
+_eventProcessor
 #############

-   The WebSocketAutomation Processor, it processes every message received by the WebSocket and turns them into events and data.
+   It processes every message received by the WebSocket and turns them into events and data.

    **Parameters**: